We Need a Laser Safety Officer. Now What?

 The largest expenses associated with laser safety are those for safety barriers, like curtains, panels, window protection and door interlocks.
 It’s important to remember, however, that minor costs like those related to laser safety eyewear, as an example, can be compounded when multiple pairs are required.
 We can’t stress enough how important it is to be sure all employees are using the proper laser safety glasses.

 Finding the person with qualities that make a great LSO might not be the easiest task, but it is definitely a necessary endeavor for many organizations today.
 When a company decides to designate an LSO and gives that person the proper authority to carry out the job, everyone wins.

 Get started today by enrolling your company.
-Select the LSO Certification or Laser Safety Kit Bundle that meets your needs– Industrial, Medical/Healthcare or Cosmetic– to get the laser safety officer training kit to establish your workplace laser safety program.
+Select the LSO Certification or Laser Safety Kit Bundle that meets your needs– Industrial, Medical/Healthcare or Cosmetic– to get the laser safety training kit to establish your workplace laser safety program.
 We are here to answer any questions.
 Just email us at firstname.lastname@example.org or check out our FAQ section for answers to common questions.